Greater London: Greater London Authority

+Arms of the Greater London Authority.
+The same arms were used by the Greater London Council.

 The 1998 London referendum established a public will to recreate an upper tier of government to cover the region.
 The Greater London Authority, London Assembly and the directly elected Mayor of London were created in 2000 by the Greater London Authority Act 1999.
 In 2000, the outer boundary of the Metropolitan Police District was re-aligned to the Greater London boundary.
 The 2000 and 2004 mayoral elections were won by Ken Livingstone, who had been the final leader of the GLC.
 The 2008 and 2012 elections were won by Boris Johnson.
 The 2016, 2021 and 2024 elections were won by Sadiq Khan.
 London was covered by a single Parliamentary constituency in the European Parliament before Brexit.